 We all deserve the security and reliability the electricity network provides, regardless of how much power we use.
 But there needs to be a better, fairer way of charging households and small businesses for their use of the network.

-What’s changing?Many customers, through their energy retailers, have chosen to switch to a different pricing tariff that takes in to account when they are using electricity.
+What’s changing?Many customers, through their energy retailers, have chosen to switch to a different tariff that takes in to account when they are using electricity.
 This is known as time-of-use pricing.
-Time-of-use network charges are a fairer way of distributing the cost of the electrity distribution network.
-From 1 July 2019, time-of-use based network tariffs will become the default network tariff for all new residential and small business connections.
+Time-of-use network charges are a fairer way of sharing the cost of the electricity distribution network between customers.
+Since 1 July 2019, time-of-use based network tariffs have become the default network tariff for all new residential and small business connections.
 To read more about these changes, check out our information brochures below.

 We’re also adjusting the prices of a number of our long-standing network tariffs, which don’t appropriately reflect the costs associated with the demands customers on those tariffs are making on the network.
 For example, we’ve already realigned the network tariffs for most small businesses with the network prices applied to residential properties, because their connections and consumption are similar.
-And we’re gradually lifting the cost of our uncontrolled low voltage heating price (TAS41) so it will be similar to the residential low voltage general price (TAS31).
+And we’re gradually lifting the cost of the residential network tariff applied to home heating and hot water systems (TAS41) so it will eventually be similar to the network tariff applying to electricity used by residential customers for general power and lighting (TAS31).
 But this is a gradual process and we’re not going to abolish such a widely used tariff and force customers onto another.

 Over the next 10 years or so, we expect time-of-use network charges to become the norm (as will time-of-use prices from your energy retailer).
 Once that’s happened, we’ll reassign the remaining customers still on flat network tariffs to a time-of-use network tariff and start billing their energy retailer on that basis.
 It’ll then be up to energy retailers whether they pass the time-of-use network prices on to those customers or not.